Rockingham County, North Carolina: 2020 census

-As of the 2020 United States census, there were 91,096 people, 38,462 households, and 25,717 families residing in the county.
+As of the 2020 census, there were 91,096 people, 38,462 households, and 25,717 families residing in the county.

 Rockingham County is included in the Greensboro-High Point, NC Metropolitan Statistical Area.

 Demographic change

 The county's population has been stagnant since the 1980s.
 According to Woods & Poole Economics, the county's population is expected to increase at a slower rate than the rest of the state in future decades.

 Government and politics

 Government

 Rockingham County is governed by a five-member board of commissioners, each elected to four-year terms.
 The board elects a chairman and vice-chairman from its members and appoints a county manager.
 County voters also elect a register of deeds.

 Rockingham County is a member of the Piedmont Triad Council of Governments, a regional voluntary association of 12 counties, and the Piedmont Triad Regional Partnership, a regional economic development organization.
 The county also has its own Soil and Water Conservation District led by an elected supervisor.
 Rockingham County is located in North Carolina's 6th congressional district, the North Carolina Senate's 26th district, and the North Carolina House of Representatives' 65th district.